angular/angular/aio/content/guide/upgrade.md

 <code-example path="upgrade-phonecat-2-hybrid/app/phone-list/phone-list.component.ts" region="downgrade-component" header="app/phone-list/phone-list.component.ts"></code-example>

 The new `PhoneListComponent` uses the Angular `ngModel` directive, located in the `FormsModule`.
-Add the `FormsModule` to `NgModule` imports, declare the new `PhoneListComponent` and finally add it to `entryComponents` since you downgraded it:
+Add the `FormsModule` to `NgModule` imports and declare the new `PhoneListComponent` since you downgraded it:

 <code-example path="upgrade-phonecat-2-hybrid/app/app.module.ts" region="phonelist" header="app.module.ts"></code-example>